Kong/kongponents/docs/components/catalog.md

 Set this to `true` to remove the pagination bar when using a fetcher.

+### hidePaginationWhenOptional

+Set this to `true` to hide the pagination UI when the table record count is less than or equal to the `pageSize`.

 ## KCatalogItem

 **KCatalog** generates a **KCatalogItem** for each item in the `items` property.
 At the most basic level, **KCatalogItem** is